openshift/microshift/test/README.md

 ## Test Scenarios

-The test scenario tools in the `bin` directory are useful for running more complex test cases that require VMs and different images.
+The test scenario tools in the `./test/bin` directory are useful for running more complex test cases that require VMs and different images.

 ### Package Sources

-In order to build different images, Composer needs to be configured with all of the right package sources to pull the required RPMs.
-The sources used by all scenarios are in the `package-sources` directory.
+In order to build different images, Image Builder needs to be configured with all of the right package sources to pull the required RPMs.
+The sources used by all scenarios are in the `./test/package-sources` directory.

 Package source definition files are templates using `envsubst`, which means the files can have shell variables embedded.